codetesla51/code_quiz/readme.md

 ---

 ### 2. Duplicate Number Finder

 - **Description**: Given an array of numbers, determine which numbers are duplicates and count their occurrences.

 - **Solution**:
-  - Use a hashmap (associative array) to track the occurrences of each number as you iterate through the array.
+  - **Sort the Array**: First, sort the array to arrange duplicate numbers together.
+  - **Two Pointers**: Use two pointers to traverse the sorted array.
+One pointer tracks the current unique number, while the other pointer checks for duplicates.
   - For each number, check if it has already been seen.
-If so, increment its count; if not, add it to the hashmap.
+If so, increment its count; if not, reset the count.
   - After processing the array, print the numbers that are duplicates along with their counts.

 - **Example**: